HKNHackathon120/C.-K.-Brydges/Challenge 1 - To bit or not to bit/README.md

 ## Documentation

-The output of your program should the following:
+The output of your program should be the following:
 ```
 1, 13, 37, 73, 121, 181, 253, 337, 433, 541
 ```